faraji-fuji/alx-low_level_programming/0x00-hello_world/README.md

 	- Example: if the C file is main.c, the output file should be main.s

 ## 101-quote.c
-A C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
+A C program that prints exactly `and that piece of art is useful" - Dora Korpar, 2015-10-19`, followed by a new line, to the standard error.
 - You are not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts
 - Your program should return 1